 Briltasi tilted her head.
 “Aw, you’re so sweet, Quinn!”

-“I try to help!
+“I try to be!
 Who was at the party?”

 Quinn didn’t care that much.
 But she needed to keep talking about the social stuff before she asked her question.
-She still had a few minutes before class started.
 Briltasi went on about it, giving Quinn an idea as to who was in and who was out—the important kinds of things to know about.

 “… Rovern Draalo was there, too.
-He’s like way bigger than his dad, it’s kind of funny!”
+He’s like way bigger than his dad, it’s funny!”

 “No way!
 Oh, wait, are the Draalos like nobles?”
 Quinn asked.
 That at least got them on the subject.